hainayanda/Draftsman/README.md

 ### Basic

 Creating constraints is very easy.
-All you need to do is call `drf` to get the `LayoutScheme` object:
+All you need to do is call `drf` to get the `LayoutDraft` object:

 ```swift
 myView.drf